Seattle Reign FC: 2013: Inaugural season

 Goalkeeper Hope Solo makes a save during a match against the Chicago Red Stars on July 25, 2013, at Starfire Stadium in Tukwila, Washington.

 On December 21, 2012, the team announced Laura Harvey as its first head coach.
-Harvey was head coach of Arsenal L.F.C. from 2010–2012 after serving as an assistant for two years, assisted and then coached Birmingham City L.F.C. from 2002 to 2008, and served as an assistant coach for England's U-17, U-19 and U-23 women's national teams from 2005 to 2011.
+Harvey was head coach of Arsenal L.F.C. from 2010 to 2012 after serving as an assistant for two years, assisted and then coached Birmingham City L.F.C. from 2002 to 2008, and served as an assistant coach for England's U-17, U-19 and U-23 women's national teams from 2005 to 2011.
 Before the regular season, Harvey took over as general manager after Amy Carnell resigned.

 On January 11, 2013, Kaylyn Kyle, Teresa Noyola, Megan Rapinoe, Amy Rodriguez, Jenny Ruiz, Hope Solo, and Emily Zurrer were named to the team as part of the NWSL Player Allocation.
 On January 18, the Reign selected Christine Nairn, Mallory Schaffer, Kristen Meier, and Haley Kopmeyer at the 2013 NWSL College Draft.
 On February 4, 2013, it was announced that the team had signed four free agents: Kate Deines, Jess Fishlock, Tiffany Cameron, and Lindsay Taylor.
 During the 2013 NWSL Supplemental Draft, the team selected Nikki Krzysik, Lauren Barnes, Laura Heyboer, Liz Bogus, Michelle Betos and Kaley Fountain.

 Seattle Reign FC posed for a photo before a match against the Chicago Red Stars on July 25, 2013.